over-engineer/animentor/readme.txt

 1. Log in to your WordPress dashboard
 2. Navigate to the “Plugins” menu
-3. Search for “Lottie for Elementor”
+3. Search for “Animentor – Lottie & Bodymovin widget for Elementor”
 4. Click “Install Now” and WordPress will take it from there
 5. Activate the plugin through the “Plugins” menu in WordPress

 = Manual installation =

-1. Upload the entire `lottie-for-elementor` folder to the `wp-content/plugins/` directory
+1. Upload the entire `animentor-lottie-bodymovin-elementor` folder to the `wp-content/plugins/` directory
 2. Activate the plugin through the “Plugins” menu in WordPress

 = After activation =